Packsolite/TeleportDeclineFixed/README.md

 ## Usage/Examples

-When a teleport starts, a message will pop up instructing you to press the 'H' key (default keybind) to decline the teleport.
+When a teleport starts, a message will pop up instructing you to press the 'C' key (default keybind) to decline the teleport.

-To decline the teleport, press the 'H' key (default keybind), and a new popup will confirm to you that the teleport has been declined.
+To decline the teleport, press the 'C' key (default keybind), and a new popup will confirm to you that the teleport has been declined.

-Default keybind for declining: H
+Default keybind for declining: C

 This mod is client-side, meaning only you need to have it installed so it works for you.